bwassim/ML-Dev-ND/Predict_Customer_Churn_Clean_Code/ReadMe.md

 ## Running Files
+The original python notebook `churn_notebook.ipynb` contains the code to be refactored.

-There are mainly two important python files in this project.
+Beside the notebook, there are mainly two important python files in this project.
 If one is interested in running the whole pipeline from testing and logging while simultaneously running the project, then run the following command